Master's Programme in Archaeology

 Learning experience

-Course assessment is normally continuous based on your active participation in seminars and assessed work.
+Course assessment is normally continuous and based on your active participation in seminars and assessed work.
 It may also consist of a longer essay submitted at the end of the course.
 The programme is taught in English.
+Written assignments can be submitted in either English or Swedish.

 The programme is offered both in Uppsala and at Campus Gotland in Visby.
-You should choose to either take the programme in Uppsala or Gotland.
+You should choose to take either the programme in Uppsala or in Visby.
 Gotland is an island located in the Baltic Sea between the mainland of Sweden and the Baltic States.
-Visby as a World Heritage site is the best-preserved medieval city in Scandinavia.
+Visby is a World Heritage site, and is the best-preserved Medieval city in Scandinavia.

 Career

-The department holds networking events in the areas of archaeology, museums and cultural heritage management where students can meet alumni who can provide insights into the job market as they prepare to graduate.
+The Department holds networking events in the areas of archaeology, museums and cultural heritage management where students can meet alumni who can provide insights into the job market as they prepare to graduate.

 Career support

 During your time as a student, UU Careers offers support and guidance.
 You have the opportunity to take part in a variety of activities and events that will prepare you for your future career.
-Learn more about UU Careers.

 Is this programme right for you?